Woorank/terms-of-service/README.md

 All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and you shall be responsible for payment of all such taxes, levies, or duties, excluding only VAT when a valid number is provided.

-For any upgrade or downgrade in plan level, your credit card or PayPal account that you provided will automatically be charged the new rate on your next billing cycle.
+For any upgrade in plan level, your credit card that you provided will automatically be charged the new rate on your next billing cycle.
 However, your account will be pro-rated in the next billing cycle(s) when a downgrade occurs.

 Downgrading your Service may cause the loss of content, features, or capacity of your account.
 WooRank does not accept any liability for such loss.
 Prices of any Product and Service may change.
 Notice of pricing changes may be provided by contacting you using the contact information you have provided to us.
 WooRank will not be liable to you or to any third party for any modifications, price changes, or suspension or discontinuation of the Product or Services.